 At every step of the way, during these last 12 years, God kept me focused in local ministry in one form or another—sometimes a volunteer, other times a short-term missionary, sometimes an administrator (movement-maker) within a North American seminary community, other times a writer of church curriculum, sometimes studying the art of spiritual direction, other times leading small groupings of men and women in the formation of faith, hope, and love.

 I’m not sure what this all makes me.
 Easily distracted, maybe.
 Or spending a few to many years needing to prove myself to the world.
 I regret some of what seems like wheel spinning.
 But life’s given me some treasures along the way.
 I have been a student, a community developer, a retreat leader, a New Testament scholar, and a pastor.
-I think what I hope this all amounts to—other than a thousand small moments of hidden ministry in Jesus’s school of carpentry—is helping with some movement forward.
+I think what I hope this all amounts to is an ability to help our world find its way forward, through post-modernity, with the faith of our ancient ancestors in tow.

 What You Might Want to Know About Me Today

 If you had to put this together in one Mosaic, here’s how it looks: I lead a faith community in mission in Northern Ontario, following N.T.
 Wright’s theological vision for church.
 I am a student of the early Christians, learning to see them in living colour—in the original languages of their records and in light of their social-history.
-Seeing them in this living colour, I think, will help us discover some important guidance from the ancient church.
-We will need this guidance if we want to stay on track with what inspired them and if we want to succeed in throwing out dead Christian tradition that may have lost track of Jesus in the first place.
 I emphasize the formation of faith, hope, and love.
 I help shape contemplative activists.
 And I guide men and women spiritually, especially those who have been traumatized.
-Those wanting to make any movement through post-modernity must be profoundly in tune with what inspired the first Christians, courageous enough to measure tradition against scripture, and masterful in drawing secularized men and women into the presence of God.
+Christians wanting to make any movement through post-modernity must be in tune, profoundly I believe, with what inspired the first Christians.
+We must be courageous enough to measure tradition against scripture critically, and masterful in drawing secularized men and women into the presence of God.
 I’ve tried to learn everything I can about all of these things, and I find solitude whenever these threads interact and weave beautifully.

 So I invite you, if searching for the future of Christianity, to come along.
 I’d love to hear your thoughts and meet fellow navigators.
 You might find me these days in the woods of the Boreal Forest.
 But what better a place to meet.
 Email me, or drop a note some other way; I’d love to learn from you and encourage you.

 My Contact Information